ictnlp/DASpeech/README.md

 ## Model Training

-We takes CVSS-C Fr$\rightarrow$En as an example.
+We takes CVSS-C Fr-En as an example.
 All models are trained on 4 RTX 3090 GPUs.
 You can adjust the `--update-freq` depending on the number of your available GPUs.

 ### 1. S2TT DA-Tranformer Pretraining